 A volcanology course that may have an off-campus field component.

 GEOL 460 – Geochemistry

-Nicolaysen, K., and Ritterbush, L., 2005, A project to develop critical thinking skills in geology and archaeology: interpreting scanning electron images of a lithic tool: Journal of Geoscience Education, v.
+Nicolaysen, K., and Ritterbush, L., 2005, Critical thinking in geology and archaeology: interpreting scanning electron images of a lithic tool: Journal of Geoscience Education, v.
 53, p.
 166-172.

 Nicolaysen, K., Bowring, S., Frey, F.A., Weis, D., Ingle, S., Pringle, M.S., Coffin, M.F., and the Leg 183 Shipboard Scientific Party, 2001, Provenance of Proterozoic garnet-biotite gneiss recovered from Elan Bank, Kerguelen Plateau, southern Indian Ocean: Geology, v.
 29, p.
 235-238.

 Nicolaysen, K., Frey, F.A., Hodges, K.V., Weis, D., Giret, A., 2000, 40Ar/39Ar Geochronology of flood basalts, from the Kerguelen Archipelago, southern Indian Ocean: Implications for Cenozoic eruption rates of the Kerguelen Plume: Earth and Planetary Science Letters, v.
 174, p.
 313-328.